mayankagarwal03/Amazon-clone/README.txt

-Here we are only using html to make a amazon clone(Date- 17 March 2024)
+Here we are only using html and css to make a amazon clone